MoMi Study Progress Monitoring

 Is your study progress not sufficient?
 TU Delft must then report this to the IND.
 You may lose your residence permit.

 (Exchange students who stay in the Netherlands for only a short period of time (a year or less) are exempted from the study progress monitoring).

-Should you not fulfill the MoMi study progress requirements and are you not eligible for the COVID-19 adjustment scheme (<15 ECTS) , then in the case of exceptional personal circumstances or another valid reason, the insufficient study results might be overlooked.
+Should you not fulfill the MoMi study progress requirements, then in the case of exceptional personal circumstances or another valid reason, the insufficient study results might be overlooked.
 A valid reason means an excusable reason.
 These are listed in the Higher Education and Research Act.
 These are:

 - physical or sensory impairment or other functional disorder

 - the inability to study

 You may only use the same excusable reason once with your educational institution.

 Please note that excusable reasons do not apply to premaster or preparatory students since they are not allowed to extend their premaster or preparatory year.

 The MoMi Study Progress Monitoring Form and annexes can be downloaded here: